apache/lucenenet/src/Lucene.Net.QueryParser/Flexible/Core/Parser/package.md

 ## Parser

- The package <tt>org.apache.lucene.queryparser.flexible.parser</tt> contains interfaces that should be implemented by the parsers.
-Parsers produce QueryNode Trees from a string object.
-These package still needs some work to add support to for multiple parsers.
-Features that should be supported for the future, related with the parser: - QueryNode tree should be able convertible to any parser syntax. - The query syntax should support calling other parsers. - QueryNode tree created by multiple parsers.
+The namespace <tt>Lucene.Net.QueryParsers.Flexible.Core.Parser</tt> contains interfaces that should be implemented by the parsers.
+Parsers produce IQueryNode Trees from a string object.
+This package still needs some work to add support to for multiple parsers.
+Features that should be supported for the future, related with the parser:

+- QueryNode tree should be able convertible to any parser syntax.
+- The query syntax should support calling other parsers. - QueryNode tree created by multiple parsers.